-Pay for Performance

-- A substantial portion of the compensation of our NEOs is tied to the underlying performance of the Company. - The performance targets and objectives that we set must align with the Company's operational and strategic plans. - The performance targets and objectives that we set are intended to align with performance that is most likely to result in attractive returns to our shareholders. - The performance targets and objectives that we set are intended to create incentives to maintain and improve the financial strength of the Company, while encouraging strong operational performance. - The performance target levels that we set should be challenging but attainable and consistent with the business plans reviewed by the Board, so that those targets appropriately motivate and incentivize management. - Performance targets and objectives should include both short-term goals to focus management on day-to-day operations, as well as long-term goals that incentivize the long-term creation of shareholder value.
+Pay for Performance A substantial portion of the compensation of our NEOs is tied to the underlying performance of th Company. е The performance targets and objectives that we set must align with the Company's operational an strategic plans. nd The performance targets and objectives that we set are intended to align with performance that is most likely to result in attractive returns to our shareholders.
+3 The performance targets and objectives that we set are intended to create incentives to maintain improve the financial strength of the Company, while encouraging strong operational performance The performance target levels that we set should be challenging but attainable and consistent wit business plans reviewed by the Board, so that those targets appropriately motivate and incentiviz management.
+Performance targets and objectives should include both short-term goals to focus management of day-to-day operations, as well as long-term goals that incentivize the long-term creation of shareholder value. n Alignment The performance targets and objectives that we set are intended to align with performance that is most likely to result in attractive returns to our shareholders.
+5 Our compensation programs should deter excessive risk taking.
+Our senior executives should be subject to the same risks to which the Company and its shareho are subject, thereby aligning the interests of our senior executives with the interests of our shareholders lders Industry / Talent Retention Our compensation program should promote the retention of our most valued senior executives.
+The aggregate cost to the Company of senior executive compensation should be comparable to t costs incurred by peer companies in obtaining comparable services. the